erg55/Simon-lab-workshop/README.md

 ```

 ```
-tblastx -query COI.fasta -db contigs.fasta -outfmt 6 -out COI.res
+tblastx -query COI.fasta -db contigs.fasta -outfmt 6 -out COI.res -evalue 1e-50
 ```

 Where you able to find a matching contig?
-To check you can query the contig using grep and request N number of lines after it to get the full sequence:
+To check you can query the contig using grep and request N number of lines after it to print out the full sequence:

 ```
 grep -A N CONTIGNAME contigs.fasta